-Wichita is home to the Wichita Thunder, a minor league hockey team; the Wichita Force, a professional indoor football team; and FC Wichita, a minor league outdoor soccer team.
+Wichita is home to the Wichita Thunder, a minor league hockey team; the Wichita Force, a professional indoor football team; the Wichita Wind Surge, a minor league baseball team; the Wichita Wings, a professional indoor soccer team; and FC Wichita, a minor league outdoor soccer team.
 These teams provide hundreds of hours of entertainment each year for the citizens of Sedgwick County and from surrounding areas.